 Once a Separation Agreement has been drafted, I meet with you, and once you both are comfortable with the agreement it is signed and notarized at my office.
 Then I stop the clock on billing.
 Mediation is done!
 I will provide you with blank forms that have to be filed in Court with your Separation Agreement.
 These include a Joint Petition for Divorce and an Affidavit of Irretrievable Breakdown.
 It usually takes about 30 minutes at my office to fill these court forms out together.

-Mediation costs frequently range from $1,500 to upwards of $4,000 total.
-My average cost is about $2,301 total (or $1,150 per person if sharing costs equally), however each case is unique and costs will vary.
-Because divorce can have an lasting impact on your family’s finances and relationships with loved ones such as children, it is important to choose the process that is right for you.
+Mediation costs frequently range from $1,500 to upwards of $4,000 total however each case is unique and costs will vary.
+Because divorce can have a lasting impact on your family’s finances and relationships with loved ones such as children, it is important to choose the process that is right for you.
 While mediation avoids the stress and battle of court, another huge benefit is that a successful mediation will probably save you money too.
 Reaching out to a mediator for an initial consult is a great next step!

 When using these resources make sure the information provided is current and applies to your case.
 Take the time to educate yourself fully, don't assume that the results of your research guarantee results, and always consult with a lawyer about what you learn.